TimsManter/TM-S_CAR-RENT_WEB_SYM_PHP/README.md

 Credits
 -------

-Sample created by [TimsManter](http://timsmanter.net/) under MIT licence.
+Sample created by Krzysztof [TimsManter](http://timsmanter.net/) Ferenc under MIT licence as a study project for Lublin University of Technology.